CyrilLagger/scAgeCom/README.md

 # scAgeCom

-This repository contains the scripts used to produce the data related to scAgeCom, our "Murine Atlas of Age-related Changes in Intercellular Communication" ( manuscript in preparation)
+This repository contains the scripts used to produce scAgeCom data, our "Murine Atlas of Age-related Changes in Intercellular Communication"

 Data are produced by combining our R package [scDiffCom]("https://github.com/CyrilLagger/scDiffCom")